Frostshake/WMVx/Docs/users.md

 ## Reporting issues
 When reporting issues please include a detailed description of the problem, and include your `wmvx.log` file (its in the same directory the app is ran from).
+Useful info to include:
+- WMVx version used.
+- Game client version.
+- Affected model name.
+- Problem that is happening & and the desired behaviour.